mmiranda222/.statsuite/content/using-api/api-main-features.md

 ---

-### Adding data or referential metadata
+### Loading data or referential metadata

-Attribute, observation and referential metadata values can be added to a data space using the Transfer web service using one of these methods:
+Attribute, observation and referential metadata values can be loaded to a data space using the Transfer web service using one of these methods:
 - Import (`/import/sdmxFile`, `/import/excel`): Upload data (attribute and observation values) by submitting an SDMX-ML 2.0, SDMX-ML 2.1, SDMX-CSV 1.0 or Excel file (Excel file together with the related table structure "EDD" file) or by a file path or URL reference to an SDMX-ML 2.0, SDMX-ML 2.1 or SDMX-CSV 1.0 file (e.g. from an external SDMX web service), or
-  upload of referential metadata values by submitting an SDMX-CSV 2.0 file or by a file path or URL reference to an SDMX-CSV 2.0 file (e.g. from an external SDMX web service)
+- Upload of referential metadata values by submitting an SDMX-CSV 2.0 file or by a file path or URL reference to an SDMX-CSV 2.0 file (e.g. from an external SDMX web service)
 - Transfer (`/transfer/dataflow`): Copy data (attribute and observation values) and/or referential metadata values from another internal data space (using a more performing DB to DB transmission)

 Data can be embargoed using the Point-In-Time parameters of these both methods.
 For more details see the readme or the Transfer web service swagger file.

 **Important:**
 Data uploaded into the fact table of a specific DSD (version) through another dataflow can only be extracted for a dataflow if the DB has previously been initialised for that dataflow.
 In order to initialize the database objects for a specific dataflow, use the Transfer web service `/init/dataflow` method, e.g.:

 ```
-curl -X POST "https://transfer-demo.siscc.org/1.2/init/dataflow" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "dataspace=MyDataspace" -F "dataflow=AGENCYID:DFID(1.0.0)"
+POST /init/dataflow
+{
+   "dataspace": "design",
+   "dataflow": "OECD:DF_MEI(1.0)"
+}
 ```

+#### Data and referential metadata upload queuing mechanism
+The transfer web service instance uses a simple queuing mechanism that allows for a limited parallelism of upload transactions as long as the uploads concern different Data Structure Definitions (DSDs).

+All upload requests are added to the queue from which up to a configurable maximum number (see `MaxConcurrentTransactions` parameter [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#configuration), default: 10) of requests are executed in parallel.
+However, only one upload per DSD is allowed at any time.
+Therefore, uploads concerning a DSD for which an import is currently already going on is canceled and marked as completed unsuccessfully.

+**Important:**
+The import queue is currently managed in-memory and **not persisted**.
+All ongoing or queued requests are lost and need to be resubmitted in case the Transfer service stops.
+Each transfer web service instance (in a web farm) manages its own in-memory queue, and is agnostic of the state of the queue of other instances targeting the same dataspace.

 ---